Admin Panel

 Access Requirements

 The Admin Panel is role-gated.
-Different sections require different privilege levels:
+The dividing rule is:

 | Role | Access |